rafaelldi/rafaelldi.github.io/_posts/2020-10-08-web-sockets-in-dot-net.md

 ![Title image](/images/2020-10-08-web-sockets-in-dot-net/cover.jpg)

+In this article, I want to discuss a WebSocket protocol.
+I'm going to tell you the purposes of this protocol, the differences between HTTP.
+Finally, we'll create a basic example in .NET to demonstrate how it works.

 # Overview

 The WebSocket protocol provides full-duplex communication over a TCP connection.
 Thus, this protocol is used for real-time asynchronous data transfer.